code-mentoring/code-mentoring.github.io/README.md

 * 404.html       -> used when link files not found
 * (We will add more here as we go!)

-The live page can be found at:
+The production (live) page can be found at:
     https://codementoring.github.io